reyabreu/ConfigData/README.md

 # ConfigData
-Holds Configurationn Data for Spring Microservices demo projects
+Holds Configuration Data for Spring Microservices demo projects.

+mainly used by my sample projects for the course.